Skip to content

 • WODBY_API_KEY as a secret with your Wodby API key

-• WODBY_APP_SERVICE_ID as the ID of the buildable app service you want the pipeline to build and deploy
+• WODBY_APP_SERVICE_ID as the ID of the app service being built

 You can find the app service ID on the Overview page of the corresponding app service.